1910 Glamorgan County Council election: Trealaw and Tonypandy

-Sitting councillor Dr T.H.
-Morris stood down to allow Alderman W.H.
-Mathias to be returned unopposed.

 Ystalyfera

 Ystrad

 Clifford Cory, the member since 1892, was once again returned unopposed.

 Election of Aldermen

 In addition to the 66 councillors the council consisted of 22 county aldermen.
 Boundary changes following the secession of Merthyr kept the number of councillors at 66 through the creation of additional wards.
 The number of aldermen therefore remained unchanged.
 Aldermen were elected by the council, and served a six-year term.
 Following the 1910 election, there were twelve Aldermanic vacancies rather than eleven owing to the resignation of John Davies, an alderman elected for a Merthyr ward.

 The following aldermen were appointed by the newly elected council.